meteor/meteor/docs/source/index.md

 title: Docs
 ---

 > Meteor 2.x runs on a deprecated Node.js version (14).
-Meteor 3.0, currently a release candidate, will run on the latest Node.js version.
+Meteor 3.0, currently in its Release Candidate version, runs on Node.js v20.
 For more information, please consult our [migration guide](https://guide.meteor.com/3.0-migration.html).

 <!--  XXX: note that this content is somewhat duplicated on the guide, and should be updated in parallel -->
 <h2 id="what-is-meteor">What is Meteor?</h2>